LanaSina/FLR_contest/Readme.md

 ## Data

 The repository contains a R notebook with the code used to clean the data, and the ID of the data files that were selected (`data_cleaning.Rmd`) as well as the corresponding html output (`data_cleaning.html`).
 Download the html and open it in your browser to see the graphs.
+The scoring algorithm for the final phase is `data/final_phase_data/evaluation.ipynb`

 The data in the `data` folder is divided into: